What to Include on a Resume

 Including awards on your resume isn’t essential, but you can list them if they’re relevant to the job.

-Awards, like employee of the month are relevant to most jobs, but you shouldn’t list a high-school poetry-writing award if you’re applying to a server position.
+Awards like employee of the month are relevant to most jobs, so they’re always great to include.
+But you shouldn’t list a high school poetry-writing award if you’re applying to a server position.

 Certifications

 List relevant certifications on your resume if you have them.
-For example, if you’re a teacher, you might list a first aid certification on your resume.
+For example, if you’re a daycare worker, you might list a first aid certification on your resume.

 Include the following information about your certifications: